 Dean intended to run Neptune alongside Complete Business Printing.
 It would be a specialised, stand alone print business.
 The plan was to make it an online “web to print” service.

 After some unexpected personal challenges in 2016, Dean sold Complete Business Printing.
-He still provides design advice as required.
-This became the perfect time for Neptune Printing to become Dean’s main business.
+He still provides design advice as required to the company.
+This presented the perfect time for Neptune Printing to become Dean’s main business.
 Beyond its original plan, Neptune Printing is now a “business printing concierge”.
 This gives customers access to a stable of expert trade print partners.
 These partners have expanded over 26 years.
 They allow Neptune Printing to offer business printing at super affordable prices.

 Neptune Printing is more than “just another printer”.
 Dean’s expertise covers graphic design, copywriting, public relations and local marketing.
 These skills help clients create effective and responsive local marketing.